loopstock-io/challenges/backend-devs/README.md

 You need to write and run two instances of the following simple service:

-- every 100ms generates a random integer from 1 to 10000
+- every 100ms generates a random integer between 1 and 10000
 - the value gets pushed through the message broker of your choice

 ### Message broker

 The services are communicating through a message broker.
 You can use any protocol and broker you like.
 The simpler the better.

-If you don't have any preferences we suggest to use [mosquitto](https://mosquitto.org/).
-You can run mosquitto using the `toke/mosquitto` image:
+If you don’t have any preferences we suggest to use MQTT protocol.
+You can run MQTT broker using the toke/mosquitto image:

 ```
 docker run -it -p 1883:1883 --name=mosquitto  toke/mosquitto
 ```